What factors influence the price of a website redesign?

 Migrating existing content is a major challenge.
 It is not simply a matter of copying and pasting text.
 A website redesign often involves editorial cleanup, updating information, and improving overall quality.
 This work has a direct impact on the budget.

-Natural referencing also plays a key role in pricing.
+Natural referencing also plays a key role in the price.
 A website redesign without an SEO strategy carries significant risks.
 Auditing, technical optimization, content structuring, and internal linking require time and specialized skills.
-Integrating SEO from the outset increases the initial cost but ensures future visibility.
+Integrating SEO from the outset increases the initial cost but secures future visibility.

 • rewriting or creating new content